 - Loss of appetite

-The majority of ovarian cancers occur in women over 65 years of age.
-A higher percentage of post-menopausal women develop ovarian cancer compared to pre-menopausal women.
+The majority of ovarian cancers occur in women over 65.

 High number of total lifetime ovulations

 There is a link between the total number of ovulations during a woman's life and the risk of ovarian cancer.
-Four principal factors influence the total:
+Four main factors influence the total:

-- Early start of menstruation (early menarche) - women who started their periods at an early age have a higher risk of developing ovarian cancer.
+- Women who started their periods at an early age have a higher risk

-- Late start of menopause - women whose menopause started at a later age than average have a higher risk of developing ovarian cancer.
+- Women whose menopause started later than average have a higher risk

 Infertility or fertility treatment